JesKwek/MultiVis-Directory-Generation/README.md

 # SPRITEVisu Directory Generation

 **SPRITEVisu** is a tool for generating heatmap visualizations of genomic contacts from SPRITE (Split-Pool Recognition of Interactions by Tag Extension) data.
-It require a specific directory format which **SPRITEVisu Directory Generation** is designed to process cluster files, handle intra- and interchromosomal contacts, and create output files compatible with genomic visualization tools (SPRITEVisu).
+It requires a specific directory format which **SPRITEVisu Directory Generation** is designed to process cluster files, handle intra- and interchromosomal contacts, and create output files compatible with genomic visualization tools (SPRITEVisu).

 Portions of this code are adapted from the Guttman Lab's SPRITE pipeline, available at: [Guttman Lab SPRITE Pipeline](https://github.com/GuttmanLab/sprite-pipeline/blob/master/scripts/python/contact.py).